SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 it might be more efficient, to use the instance approach.

 For the string ``application-identifier`` principally the same rules apply, as if you would use the identifier on a command line.
-Especially if an item (app-name, app-path or window-name) contains blanks, it must be enclosed in double-quotes.
+Especially if path specification contains blanks, it must be enclosed in double-quotes.

 If the application name is given without a path specification, then it must be found on the system,